tpatterson1996/lcc-metadata-manual/publish.md

 2. The mdJSON file is transmitted via a webservice to mdTranslator.
 3. mdTranslator translates the mdJSON file into sbJSON and XML.
 4. ScienceBase imports the sbJSON and XML.
-5. Depending on the default repository that you defined in settings, the records are outout from ScienceBase to DATA.GOV, the LCC Science Catalog Website, or both.
+5. Depending on the default repository that you defined in settings, the records are exported from ScienceBase to DATA.GOV, the LCC Science Catalog Website, or both.

 _The following diagram describes the overall science catalog system architecture._